Tuesday Market: Uptown New Orleans | 9am to 1pm | 200 Broadway Street at the River

 Local food protects the environment.
 Our strawberries aren’t flown in from Chile.
 They’re grown on the other side of lake Pontchartrain.
 The cows that produce Smith Creamery’s milk and butter never receive hormones.
 And each local farm preserves another open space where birds and wildlife live.

-At the Crescent City Farmers Market, we make sure everyone, from kids to seniors, has access to local food with projects like the Marketeers Club, Meet Me at the Market, Farmers Market Bingo, Farmers Market Nutrition Program (FMNP), and the Conditional Benefit Transfer (CBT) Club.
+At the Crescent City Farmers Market, we make sure everyone, from kids to seniors, has access to local food with our projects like Market Match, Farmers Market Prescription Program, Marketeers Club, Meet Me at the Market school field trips and Farmers Market Bingo.
 We also solved the problem of how to accept Electronic Benefit Transfer food stamps at the market.

 The vendors profit from our market.
 In 1999, Tulane University’s AB Freeman School of Business reported that on average our vendors make $20,332 a year at the Crescent City Farmers Market.
 That money helps improve the lives of rural Southern farmers, one of the poorest groups in the United States.

 The region profits from our market.
 Three-quarters of our vendors live outside the New Orleans metropolitan area.
 Each week, they go home to places like St. Tammany Parish, Plaquemines Parish, or Hancock County, MS, and spend their market earnings on food, clothes, or new equipment for their businesses.